Recommended Hardware

 (Required with camera) The AI co-processor is an efficient way to run the object detection model, much more efficient than CPU-alone.

-Alternative: Coral HATs (Hardware-Attached-on-Top [of a Raspberry Pi]) are more compact, upgradable, and usually cheaper:
+(Older alternative, becoming expensive, hard-to-find, and obsolete) Coral HATs (Hardware-Attached-on-Top [of a Raspberry Pi]) are more compact, upgradable than the USB accelerator:

 Rapsberry Pi M.2 HAT+ pairs nicely with the Coral M.2 Accelerator B+M Key (not the A+E key!).